KULeuven-MICAS/zigzag/lab4/README.md

     > <details>
     > <summary>Answer</summary>
     >
-    > xxx
+    > Given 1024 cells per column, the required ADC resolution is log2(1024) = 10 bits.
+When simulated with 10-bit ADCs, all performance metrics (TOP/s, TOP/s/W, and TOP/s/mm²) decrease significantly due to ADCs becoming the dominant cost factor in area, delay, and energy consumption.
     >
     > </details>

-- How do you configure an IMC array containing 16 macros, each with dimensions [D1, D2] = [1024, 1024]?
+- How do you configure an IMC array containing 16 macros, each with dimensions [D1, D2] = [1024, 1024] (ADC resolution: 3 bits)?
 How does the peak performance change when using this 16-bank IMC array?
     > <details>
     > <summary>Answer</summary>
     >
+    > To configure a 16-macro IMC array, modify `imc_macro.yaml` by updating the following rows:
+    >
+    > `adc_resolution: 3`
+    >
+    > `dimensions: [D1, D2, D3]`
+    >
+    > `sizes: [1024, 1024, 16]`
-    > xxx
+    >
+    > Compared to the single-macro 1024×1024 IMC, the 16-macro IMC achieves 16-fold higher TOP/s, while maintaining the same TOP/s/W and TOP/s/mm².
     >
     > </details>